beekai-oss/little-state-machine/README.md

       return { ...externalStoreData, ...currentStoreData };
     },
   }
-  // alternative you can just specify the store name and state name
+  // alternative you can just specify the store name and root state name { yourDetails: { firstName: '' } }
   // {
   //   externalStoreName: ['yourDetail'],
   // }
 })
 ```